USS Peto: Third war patrol

 On 1 September 1943, Peto set out on her third war patrol, assigned a patrol area north of the Bismarck Archipelago.
 After reconnoitering Nauru Harbor, she patrolled the route between Truk and Nauru for five days without contact.
-On 9 September, an Allied maritime patrol aircraft mistakenly attacked herwith a depth charge 310 nmi north-northeast of Buka on Bougainville Island in the Solomon Islands at 03°49′S 158°26′E. The depth charge missed by a wide margin, and Peto submerged to 200 ft and avoided damage.
+On 9 September, an Allied maritime patrol aircraft mistakenly attacked her with a depth charge 310 nmi north-northeast of Buka on Bougainville Island in the Solomon Islands at 03°49′S 158°26′E. The depth charge missed by a wide margin, and Peto submerged to 200 ft and avoided damage.

 Peto moved to the Truk-Kavieng-Rabaul traffic routes on 20 September, and two days later, sighted five escorted ships headed toward Rabaul.
 She lost her attack chance at the last moment when the Japanese ships made a radical change of course.
 While Peto attempted to close for a night attack, an alert escort only 7000 yd away detected her.
 The Japanese ship opened fire on her, forcing her to crash-dive.

 From 24 to 26 September 1943, Peto patrolled off the Admiralty Islands without contacts.
 On 1 October, she sighted three medium cargo ships with only one submarine chaser as escort, and fired six torpedoes, hitting two of the ships.
-Post-war investigation revealed that Peto sank bpth Tonei Maru and Kinkasan Maru.
+Post-war investigation revealed that Peto sank both Tonei Maru and Kinkasan Maru.
 Peto returned to Brisbane on 21 October 1943.

 Fourth war patrol

-Underway again on 14 November 1943 to begin her fourth war aptrol, Peto fueled at Tulagi, and set out for her patrol area on 24 November 1943.
+Underway again on 14 November 1943 to begin her fourth war patrol, Peto fueled at Tulagi, and set out for her patrol area on 24 November 1943.
 On 1 December, she sighted a Japanese convoy consisting of two passenger-cargo vessels with three small escorts.
 She fired six torpedoes at Konei Maru, which broke up and sank.
 On 9 December, while firing on a ship in a convoy, her target apparently saw the torpedoes coming and turned toward them to avoid being hit.
 An escort then drove Peto down and administered a thorough depth-charging.

-On 19 December Peto received orders to return to Tulagi to embark U.S. Marines, and she landed them on Boang Island in Solomon Islands, before returning to Brisbane on 7 January 1944.